top of page

 1024px-Sidewalk_and_bike_path.jpg

-The CWK has a challenge in our neighbourhood with respect to paths and sidewalks.
+Our neighbourhood is challenged with respect to paths and sidewalks.
 Most of our roads are built to a rural standard without sidewalks or street lighting.
 While it is impractical to create sidewalks everywhere in Lakeview Heights better options for walking and biking on busy streets is sorely needed in many places.
-We hope that this will be addressed in the CWK transportation master plan that was supposed to be released last year.
+The CWK has released the final draft of Transportation Master Plan October 2025.
+It contains a number of good recommendations that we are trying to refine and prioritize.
+See the What's New page.

 Roads and Transportation